ivanintelligence/ivanintelligence.github.io/projects/plant-growth-multimodal-time-series-model/index.md

 </figure>

 <div>
-Looking at MSE curves shown in Figure 5.5, both the MSE-only loss and unified loss models achieve good pixel-level accuracy by converging at around 20 epochs for both training and validation.
+Looking at MSE curves shown in the figure above, both the MSE-only loss and unified loss models achieve good pixel-level accuracy by converging at around 20 epochs for both training and validation.
 In contrast, the TC-only loss model does not fully converge even after 100 epochs.
 However, throughout the epochs, the MSE metric for the TC-only model gradually decreases which indicate a steady yet slow improvement in pixel-level accuracy.
 It reflects the inherent nature of the TC loss, which prioritizes maintaining realistic temporal progressions of plant growth without abrupt transitions rather than directly optimizing for visual fidelity.
 </div>

 <figure style="--img-max: 560px;">